 5350.
 CONFIDENTIALITY

-A. General.--The use or disclosure of information concerning applicants and recipients is restricted to purposes directly related to administration of the title XIX State .
+A. General.--The use or disclosure of information concerning applicants and recipients is restricted to purposes directly related to administration of the title XIX State plan.
 Medicaid’s EPSDT program requires you to provide services for recipients.
-Since § requires the provision of these services, consider them as activities directly connected with the administration of the plan.
+Since §1905(a)(4)(B) of the Act requires the provision of these services, consider them as activities directly connected with the administration of the plan.
 Outreach, informing, and assistance with transportation and scheduling appointments for services are also considered activities directly related to State plan administration.
 Medical information is privileged and may only be released with the patient’s permission.

-Any agency or provider a written interagency or provider agreement to perform EPSDT services activities and/or assistance with transportation or scheduling appointments is considered an extension or arm of the Medicaid agency. ’
+Any agency or provider having a written interagency or provider agreement to perform EPSDT services that include outreach activities and/or assistance with transportation or scheduling appointments is considered an extension or arm of the Medicaid agency.
+Without his/her consent, an individual’s name, address, medical assistance number, and related information may be furnished to such an agency or provider that meets the other confidentiality requirements listed below.

 B. Confidentiality Requirements.--The following confidentiality requirements must be met:

-o Criteria specify the conditions for release and use of information about applicants and recipients
+o Criteria must specify the conditions for release and use of information about applicants and recipients;

-o Information access is restricted to persons or agency representatives subject to legal sanctions or standards of confidentiality at least comparable to those of the Medicaid agency
+o Information access is restricted to persons or agency representatives subject to legal sanctions or standards of confidentiality at least comparable to those of the Medicaid agency;

-o release of names of applicants and recipients which may be used by outside sources (sources not under agreement with the agency to provide EPSDT services for recipients) is prohibited
+o The release of names of applicants and recipients which may be used by outside sources (sources not under agreement with the agency to provide EPSDT services for recipients) is prohibited; and

-o Written permission from a family or individual before responding to a request for information from an outside source.
+o Written permission is obtained from a family or individual before responding to a request for information from an outside source.

 Information may be exchanged when the agency is located within the State structure if the regulatory requirements for safeguarding information on applicants and recipients are met.